Bluebeard: Sources

 Although best known as a folktale, the character of Bluebeard appears to derive from legends related to historical individuals in Brittany.
-One source is believed to have been the 15th-century convicted serial killer Gilles de Rais, a nobleman who fought alongside Joan of Arc and became both Marshal of France and her official protector, then was hanged and burned as a murderous witch.
-However, Gilles de Rais did not kill his wife, nor were any bodies found on his property, and the crimes for which he was convicted involved the sexually-driven, brutal murder of children rather than women.
+A popular confusion between the mythical Bluebeard and the historical Baron de Rais has been documented since the early 19th century.
+Gilles de Rais, a 15th-century nobleman and convicted killer who fought alongside Joan of Arc and became both Marshal of France and her official protector, then was hanged and burned as a murderous heretic.
+However, Gilles de Rais did not kill his wife, and the crimes for which he was convicted involved the sexually-driven, brutal murder of children rather than women.

 Another possible source stems from the story of the early Breton king Conomor the Accursed and his wife Tryphine.
 This is recorded in a biography of St. Gildas, written five centuries after his death in the sixth century.
 It describes how after Conomor married Tryphine, she was warned by the ghosts of his previous wives that he murders them when they become pregnant.
 Pregnant, she flees; he catches and beheads her, but St. Gildas miraculously restores her to life, and when he brings her to Conomor, the walls of his castle collapse and kill him.
 Conomor is a historical figure, known locally as a werewolf, and various local churches are dedicated to Saint Tryphine and her son, Saint Tremeur.

 Commentaries

 The fatal effects of female curiosity have long been the subject of story and legend.
-Pandora and Psyche are examples of women in mythic stories whose curiosity have dire consequences.
-In giving his wife the keys to his castle, Bluebeard is acting the part of the serpent, and therefore of the devil, and his wife the part of the victim held by the serpent's gaze.
+Pandora and Psyche are examples of women in mythic stories whose curiosity has dire consequences.
+In giving his wife the keys to his castle, Bluebeard is acting the part of the serpent of the biblical Paradise, and therefore of the devil, and his wife the part of the victim held by the serpent's gaze.

-In addition, hidden or forbidden chambers were not unknown in pre-Perrault literature.
-In Basile's Pentamerone, the tale The Three Crowns tells of a Princess Marchetta entering a room after being forbidden by an ogress, and in The Arabian Nights, Prince Agib is given a hundred keys to a hundred doors but forbidden to enter the golden door, which he does with terrible consequences.

 While some scholars interpret the Bluebeard story as a fable preaching obedience to wives (as Perrault's moral suggests), folklorist Maria Tatar has suggested that the tale encourages women not to unquestioningly follow patriarchal rules.
-Women breaking men's rules in the fairy tale can be seen as a metaphor for women breaking society's rules and being punished for their transgression.
+Women breaking men's rules in the fairy-tale can be seen as a metaphor for women breaking society's rules and being punished for their transgression.
 The key can be seen as a sign of disobedience or transgression; it can also be seen as a sign that one should not trust their husband.